Skip to content

 • (1 – p) is the probability of failure in a single trial

-How to Compute Binomial Probabilities using the Calculator [With Example]
+How to Compute Binomial Probabilities using the Calculator [With Examples]

 Scenario: A manufacturer knows that 3% of its bulbs are defective.
 An inspector tests 20 bulbs.
 Let X be the number of defective bulbs.
-The calculator automatically displays all exact and cumulative probabilities for this setup.
-The sections below show how to interpret each value from the results.
+Using the calculator, compute the following probabilities:

 1) Finding Exact Probability, P(X=k)

-i) From the scenario, what is the probability that exactly 2 bulbs are defective?
+i) Find the probability that exactly 2 bulbs are defective

-To find the probability of getting exactly 2 defective bulbs, follow these steps:
+To find the probability of getting exactly 2 defective bulbs using the calculator, follow these steps:

 1. Enter the number of trials (n) = 20